DevDecoder/HIDDevices/Readme.md

 # Description
 This library provides a cross-platform service for asynchronously accessing HID devices, such as Gamepads, Joysticks and Multi-axis controllers and programmable button pads.
 It support Plug & Play, correctly identifying when controllers are added and removed, and Reactive frameworks.
 It also allows the creation of custom Controller implementations which are matched automatically against devices for easy use.

-**NOTE**: This project is currently based on [HIDSharp](https://www.zer7.com/software/hidsharp), but deliberately does not expose any of its library explicitly as it may well be replaced in future.
+**NOTE**: The project is currently based on [HIDSharp](https://www.zer7.com/software/hidsharp), but deliberately does not expose any of its library explicitly as it may well be replaced in future.

 # Installation
-The library is delivered via NuGet Package Manager:
+The library is [available via NuGet](https://www.nuget.org/packages?q=HIDDevices) and is delivered via NuGet Package Manager:

 ```
 Install-Package HIDDevices